KognitionAI/pilecv4j-opencv-packaging/README.md

         This is mutually exclusive with "--build-python".
     --build-samples: Build the OpenCV samples also.
     --build-cuda-support: Build the OpenCV using NVidia's CUDA (Note: CUDA must already be installed, this option is untested on Windows).
+The cuda version will be determined by what's installed.
     --build-qt-support: Build the OpenCV using QT as the GUI implementation (Note: QT5 Must already be installed, this option is untested on Windows).
     --no-dnn: disable opencv's DNN support.
 As a note, OpenCV's DNN seems to conflict with Caffee.
 Disabling